johnpancoast/kohana-babble/README.md

 *This was written years ago...
-I save it for some of the API stuff I was learning at the time but Kohana's old school =P*
+I save it to revisit some of the API stuff I was learning at the time but Kohana's old school =P*

 kohana-babble
 =============